mindscms/entrust/README.md

 # ENTRUST (Laravel 8 Package) - Copied & Customized from (Zizaco/Entrust)

-Entrust is a succinct and flexible way to add Role-based Permissions to **Laravel 8**.
+Entrust is a succinct and flexible way to add Role-based Permissions up to **Laravel 10**.

 ## Contents